MINNESOTA

 • Benson Hill ski jump 2 mi N of Lanesboro

-Winter Haven - WORKING ON
+Winter Haven - WORKING ON - no mention of rope tow

 MWLSAP Homepage